Auto Icon

 Behind this trend is a serious misperception about how much life insurance really costs.
 On average, people think it’s three times more expensive than it really is.
 (In reality, life insurance has never been more affordable.)

 While anyone can lack an adequate amount of life insurance, seven groups are especially likely to be under- or uninsured.
 Here’s who they are and why they skimp on the life insurance they and their families need.
-(To get an idea of what you need, make sure to take our Fast and Easy Life Insurance Quiz!)

 1. Single parents